offmitch/patient-details/README.md

     | ├── Hosting Steps1.pdf # General Instructions for live deployment of the application.

 ```
-## ❌ Known Issues
+## ❌ Known Issues/Steps for Improvement
 1. Cannot add new fields/columns for the Patient Information Tab
-2. Some missing quality of life functionalities such as: Insert multiple patients at once, delete all patients, etc
+2. Some missing quality of life functionalities such as: inserting multiple patients at once, delete all patients, etc
 3. Media Queries: Current design can be better improved to work with varying screen sizes.
-4. Missing quality of life buttons (back buttons, better redirects)
+4. Additional UI features: missing consistent animations and error pop-ups.

 ## 📱Team Contact Information
 1) Hugo Amuan | hamuan@my.bcit.ca